ayush22cp008/ZENI-thinking-partner/README.md

 ---

+## Why ZENI is an AI Agent

+Unlike a standard chatbot, ZENI operates as an autonomous AI agent because it:

+- **Plans** — Automatically breaks your raw brain dump into structured Goals, Tasks, Hypotheses, and Next Steps without being asked
+- **Acts** — Generates executable prompts for downstream coding agents like Antigravity, Cursor, and Claude
+- **Adapts** — Dynamically changes its behavior and system prompt based on the active project context you provide
+- **Persists** — Maintains full session state, chat history, and XP progression across conversations via browser storage
+- **Routes** — Intelligently switches between Local LLM (Ollama) and Cloud API (Groq) based on environment configuration

+ZENI is a single-agent system designed to orchestrate your thinking process and feed structured, high-quality instructions to downstream coding agents — turning chaotic ideas into buildable systems.

+---

 ## Features

 - **Adaptive Neural Workspace** — Dynamically builds system prompts from the active project context (Project Name, Stack, Goal).
 Automatically switches to "quick-dump mode" when no project context is provided.